Divided by Ethnicity

 A Hutu revolution in 1959, supported by the Belgians, forced as many as 300,000 Tutsis to flee Rwanda, decreasing their numbers inside the country even further.
 In 1962, when Belgium granted Rwanda independence, the country was governed by political parties associated with the Hutu majority.
 Under Hutu rule, the Tutsis faced discrimination and violence, and thousands more fled to neighboring Burundi.
 It is estimated that by the mid-1960s, half of the Tutsi population was living outside Rwanda.

 Within Rwanda, Hutu extremists among the country’s political elite blamed the Tutsi population for the country’s increasing social, economic, and political pressures.
-Civil war between Hutus and Tutsis broke out on October 2, 1990, when the Rwandan Patriot Front, the Tutsi rebel group, invaded Rwanda from the north.
+Civil war between Hutus and Tutsis broke out on October 2, 1990, when the Rwandan Patriotic Front, the Tutsi rebel group, invaded Rwanda from the north.
 Hutu extremists accused all Tutsis of supporting the rebels operating outside the country.

 Meanwhile, extremist Hutu leaders were secretly drawing up lists of Tutsi and moderate Hutu leaders to assassinate, and arming and training youth militias, who were responsible for some small-scale massacres.
 These killings were documented by local and international human rights organizations as well as by a special envoy of the UN Commission on Human Rights.
 The Rwandan government said the killings were spontaneous and uncontrollable, and no one was brought to justice.
 The international community classified the violence as part of an internal conflict.